illinoistech-itm/jhajek/itmd-521/labs/module-06/Readme.md

 Now you can issue the command to create a user/password combo in the MySQL server and assign database access.

-`sudo mysql -e "GRANT CREATE,SELECT,INSERT,DROP,UPDATE, DELETE,CREATE TEMPORARY TABLES ON itmd521.* TO '$USERNAME'@'127.0.0.1' IDENTIFIED BY '$USERPASS';`
+`sudo mysql -e "GRANT CREATE,SELECT,INSERT,DROP,UPDATE, DELETE,CREATE TEMPORARY TABLES ON itmd521.* TO '$USERNAME'@'127.0.0.1' IDENTIFIED BY '$PASSWORD';`

 Followed by the command: `sudo mysql -e "FLUSH PRIVILEGES;`